microsoft/O-CNN/README.md

 ## Installation

 ### O-CNN
 O-CNN is built upon the [Caffe](https://github.com/BVLC/caffe) framework and it supports octree-based convolution, deconvolution, pooling, and unpooling.
-The code has been tested on the Windows 10 x64 (It can also built on the Ubuntu 16.04).
+The code has been tested on the Windows 10 x64 (It can be also built on the Ubuntu 16.04).
 Its installation is as follows:

 - Clone [Caffe](https://github.com/BVLC/caffe) with revision `6bfc5ca8f7c2a4b7de09dfe7a01cf9d3470d22b3`
 - The code for O-CNN is contained in the directory `caffe`.
 Clone and put it into the Caffe directory.